DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/stopwatch.jpg" style="border:none;" />
 </div>

 **March 27th** — You may have heard of a Hackathon before - an event that typically lasts several days and brings together people for a collaborative challenge in computer programming.
 Well, we don't quite have time for a full Hackathon, so we'll do a mad dash to the finish line instead.
 The class will be broken up into small groups.
-Class will begin with with a post to Slack that details a gene expression problem.
-Each group will have two hours to come up with a solution using the tools and skills you've acquired in the course thus far.
-This is just in the spirit of learning and having fun.
-No grades will be given, but the first team to post the correct answer on Slack will win a prize.
-Good luck!
+No grades will be given, but fun will be had by all!

 * __TA help__ - Hill rm 234 (library); 2-3pm
 * __Class__ - Hill rm 130; 3-5PM